Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Moz vs Semrush: the verdict

-Overall, the better SEO tool is Semrush.
-It is easier to use than Moz, provides considerably more features, gives you more generous reporting limits and offers CRM-style project management tools that allow you to manage link building campaigns without ever leaving the platform.
+Technically speaking the better SEO tool here is Semrush.
+It has a much bigger keyword database, provides considerably more features, comes with more generous reporting limits and, unlike Moz, offers CRM-style project management tools that allow you to manage link building campaigns without ever leaving the platform.

 I’ll leave you with a summary regarding the relative pros and cons of each — and do feel free to leave any questions in the comments section below.
 We read them all and will do our best to help.